 OSG requires that anyone taking a Train-the-Trainer course meet the competency requirement as defined by the Act.
 The reason is simple.
 Our Train-the-Trainer courses don’t teach participants safe operations or specific processes; they give the participants the tools they need to train and instruct others.
 For that reason, we only enroll workers in our Train-the-Trainer programs who already hold a certificate of competency.
 In order to obtain the certificate, the participant must have completed theory training, achieved a passing grade on the written in-class review, as well as the practical skills evaluation, if applicable.
 They must also have experience operating equipment or with the work process.

-Occupational Safety Group Inc. can Help!
+OSG Inc. can Help!

 Did you know that OSG has trained over 5000 successful workplace trainers?
 Trainers learn to deliver dynamic and effective programs when they take any of OSG’s Train-the-Trainer courses, which include a mandatory Train-the-Trainer Day where participants learn about adult learning techniques and effective program design.